szrharrison/sql-relations-assessment-web-031317/README.md

 #### Hints:
-  - The data always lives on the belongs to relationship
+  - The data always lives on the belongs_to relationship
-  - Do the belongs_to first
-  - Then do the has_many
+  - Do the belongs_to first, then do the has_many
   - If there is a many to many, we need a third table

 ```